dominga11/datasciencecoursera/README.md

 datasciencecoursera
 ===================
-This is the readme file for my Data Scientist Toolbox course with Coursera.
+This is the readme file for my Data Scientist Toolbox course on Coursera.org.